 Satisfy the tax debt in full

-The best way to clear your delinquency status is to pay your tax debt in full as soon as possible.
+The best way to clear your delinquency status and reverse the denial or revocation of your passport is to pay your tax debt in full as soon as possible.
 This step is crucial if you have imminent travel plans that can’t be canceled or moved.

 Agree to an installment agreement with the IRS